-Accommodation – Most visitors stay in vibrant Cuzco or relaxed Ollantaytambo before or after their Ausangate lodge trek.
+Accommodation – Most visitors stay in vibrant Cusco (or Cuzco) or relaxed Ollantaytambo before or after their Ausangate trek.
 Both towns are a great base for exploring the gorgeous Sacred Valley; in addition, they have plenty of accommodation options.
 To find great hotel deals, check out Hotelscombined.com, a site which offers the best deals across numerous top hotel booking sites, including booking.com and agoda.

 Travel Gear – One piece of equipment we highly recommend for exploring Southern Peru is an action camera such as the GoPro to capture everything on film.
 We also recommend a comfortable pair of hiking socks and good trekking poles; they will be one of your best investments for your knees and back.
 And since you will be trekking with poles, a GoPro head strap may be useful.